 FOXBOROUGH, Mass. – Puka Nacua's body was parallel to the ground.

 After a strip-sack from Braden Fiske ended up in Kobie Turner's hands on the Patriots' 12-yard line, the Rams needed just one play to hit pay dirt.
-Matthew Stafford stood in the pocket and lofted a pass to Nacua on a crosser, who went full extension in the end zone with both arms secured underneath the ball for his first touchdown of the season, battling the sun all the while.
+Matthew Stafford stood in the pocket and lofted a pass to Nacua on a quick out from in tight, who went full extension in the end zone with both arms secured underneath the ball for his first touchdown of the season, battling the sun all the while.
 It was textbook teach tape on how to secure a diving catch.

 "Matthew put the ball up out there, and then just left the rest up to me and be like, 'Man, I gotta get this to that ball,'" Nacua said postgame. "...
 Trying to be even better in my route position, because, you know he's going to put in the one spot it can be.
 So, when you win a good route, and you actually work the technique at the top of the route, and you create separation, a great ball makes it look like seven yards of separation."